Xycloo/soroban-paulette-smart-contract/README.md

 We have now written our contract, and need proper testing to assert that it works as expected.

 ### Testutils
-Our testutils will act as a skeleton contract that interacts with the actual contract but by easing some processes such as setting the environment source account when needed (admin invokations):
+Our testutils will act as a skeleton contract that interacts with the actual contract but by easing some processes such as setting the environment source account when needed (admin invocations):

 ```rust
 #![cfg(any(test, feature = "testutils"))]